 A rising wedge is a climb that's running out of energy.
-The price is still making higher highs and higher lows, but each push up travels less than the one before it — so the line across the tops and the line under the bottoms both slope up AND squeeze toward each other, like a funnel tilted uphill.
+The price is still making higher highs and higher lows, but each push up travels less than the one before it — so both boundary lines slope up and squeeze together, like a funnel tilted uphill.
+The trend line basics guide explains how those boundaries are anchored.

 You'll find it in two places: a rising wedge in an uptrend, where a long rally grinds into one final, narrowing push (a topping pattern), or as a slow-motion bounce inside a bigger decline, where it usually marks the spot the fall resumes.